stevemarq/ct_hmm/README.md

 # ct_hmm

+Notebook Descriptions:
+- CT-HMM.ipynb runs the model using individual biomarkers.
+- ND_CT_HMM.ipynb runs the model using all biomarkers at once as well as pars of biomarkers.

 Technical Requirements:
 - numpy, pandas, collections, sklearn, and matplotlib must be downloaded
 - any version of Python is acceptable as long as it can handle the above libraires